Codecademy/docs/content/python/concepts/strings/terms/title/title.md

 ---
-Title: '.title()'
+Title: ".title()"
-Description: 'Takes in a string and returns a copy of the string formatted in the title case: each word in the string is capitalized.'
+Description: "Takes in a string and returns a copy of the string formatted in the title case: each word in the string is capitalized."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/analyze-data-with-python'
+  - "paths/analyze-data-with-python"
 ---

 The `.title()` string method takes in a string and returns a copy of the string formatted in the title case: each word in the string is capitalized.